Election Stress Toolkit

 Focus on restoring yourself with rest and healthy food.
 Drink water and try to limit caffeine.
 Move a little every day.
 Take a walk; look at the sky; be in nature.
 Journal or meditate.
 Make art or watch funny videos.
 Read something fun.

-Balance: A national election during COVID?
-Focusing on your well-being is more important than ever!
-Trying to keep a balance in most areas of your life will help you roll through challenging days more smoothly and keep you on the road to wellness!
+Balance: Trying to keep a balance in most areas of your life will help you roll through challenging days more smoothly and keep you on the road to wellness!

 Sleep: Is your sleep schedule irregular?
 Are you sleeping more than you want to be?
-Are you having trouble falling asleep?
+Are you having trouble falling asleep (opens in new window) ?
 If the answer to any of these questions is "yes," you may benefit from these sleep hygiene tips and resources!
-More info at Sleep Foundation.

 Eating and Nutrition: